dankelley/dankelley.github.io/_posts/2014-06-08-slumping-model.md

 ![center]({{ site.url }}/assets/figs/2014-06-08-slumping-model/unnamed-chunk-1.png)

 # Discussion and conclusions

-Reading the numbers on the graph as inverse age, one can see an interesting age structure.
+Reading the numbers on the graph as inverse age, one can see an interesting age structure through the sediments.

-Viewed along diagonals, ages increase by 1 time unit with every lateral step away from the source.
+1. Viewed along diagonals (i.e. along a given depth below the sediment surface), age increase by 1 time unit with every lateral step away from the source.

-Viewed along Z levels, though, the time step is more interesting.
-You can see this at a glance, by first-differencing the values along z=1, and then at z=2, etc.
+2. Viewed as a vertical slice (i.e. a core), the time step per unit depth depends on distance from sediment source.

-I suppose that if something came along and sliced the sediment mound along z levels, we'd see this more interesting pattern of time variation in the lateral.
+3. Viewed along Z levels (i.e. what might be a surface trace if something sliced the sediment pile horizontally), the time step per unit X distance depends on Z.

 I wonder if these patterns (or the code) are of interest to geologists?